niclet/xiaomi_hack/README.md

 Default password for **root** user access is **toor**.

-Be very careful when modifying files on the camera, you could brick it.

 FTP server
 ----------

 The FTP server runs on port 21.

 No authentication is needed, you can use anonymous user.

-Be very careful when modifying files on the camera, you could brick it.

 RTSP server
 -----------